 Yellow-Brown - Most of these can be somewhat viscid (sticky) capped when wet, and usually have somewhat of a farinaceous odor and taste, but not the coal-tar odor of the stinky Trichs.

-T. equestre (flavovirens) - the Man on Horseback edible, although it mysteriously killed some people in France.
+T. equestre group - the Man on Horseback edible, although one group member mysteriously killed some people in France.
 Yellow is often found on the cap, gills and stem, although the cap can be brownish.
 Our most common group members may be T. frondosae and T. ulvinenii, plus maybe a half dozen more.

-T. intermedium - yellow brown cap, but no yellow in the gills and usually stem.
+T. intermedium - group member with a yellow brown cap, but no yellow in the gills and usually stem.
 Other brown sticky Tricholomas below are not yellow-brown or have black fibrils.

 T. davisiae - fading yellow-green cap with darker point, else white.
 Drier cap than all but T. arvernense.